 A dual degree program allows a student to study and earn two degrees at the same time.

 Los Angeles City College does not have any dual degree programs available for students.

 Does Los Angeles City College have any ROTC programs?

 Each branch of the miltary has its own ROTC program, but not every program is available at every college.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.

 Los Angeles City College does not have any ROTC programs.

 Click below to find out more about the admissions requirements and deadlines, student life, academics, majors and more.

-Connect with other students, parents, and admissions professionals to learn more about about Los Angeles City College in the College Confidential forums.
+See what others say about Los Angeles City College in the College Confidential forums.